ikomalgupta/ikomalgupta/README.md

 <br/>

 <div align="center">

-As a data analyst, my goal is to make data approachable and insightful.
-I’m here to make the complex simple, to create stories from data, and to unlock potential insights that can lead to smarter decisions.
-Data analysis is more than just numbers it's about making a difference.
+In a world overflowing with data, my passion is to uncover the stories hidden beneath the numbers.
+Every dataset has a purpose, and my mission as an aspiring data analyst is to bring clarity and meaning to it, transforming raw data into powerful insights that can drive decisions and make a difference.
+My journey is fueled by curiosity, persistence, and the vision to make complex data understandable and impactful.

  🔭 I’m currently working on Python, SQL, and PowerBI.